Roots: The Saga of an American Family: Historical accuracy

-Haley called his novel "faction" and acknowledged most of the dialogue and incidents were fictional.
-However, he claimed to have traced his family lineage back to Kunta Kinte, an African taken from the village of Juffure in what is now The Gambia.
+Haley called his novel "faction" and acknowledged that most of the dialogue and incidents were fictional.
+But, he claimed to have traced his family lineage back to Kunta Kinte, a West African taken from the village of Juffure in what is now The Gambia.
 Haley also suggested his portrayal of life and figures among the slaves and masters in Virginia and North Carolina were based on facts which he had confirmed through historical documents.

 In the concluding chapter of Roots, Alex Haley wrote:

-However, some historians and genealogists suggested Haley did not rely on factual evidence as closely as he represented, claiming there are serious errors with Haley's family history and historical descriptions in the period preceding the Civil War.
+Some historians and genealogists suggested Haley did not rely on factual evidence as closely as he represented.
+They said that there are serious errors with Haley's family history and historical descriptions of the period preceding the Civil War.

+The novel was among the first widely read works of fiction to offer a detailed portrayal of the Middle Passage—the transatlantic journey endured by enslaved Africans.
+It depicts the physical and psychological trauma of the voyage, including confinement, sensory deprivation, and violence aboard the slave ship.
+This representation introduced the horrors of the Middle Passage to a broad American audience and contributed to the public's understanding of slavery as a deeply personal and embodied experience.

 Africa

-In April 1977, the (London) Sunday Times published an article titled "Tangled Roots" by Mark Ottaway.
+In April 1977, The Sunday Times of London published an article titled "Tangled Roots" by Mark Ottaway.
 It challenged the book's account of Kunta Kinte and Haley's African ancestry.
 Ottaway found that the only African confirmation of Haley's family history came from Kebba Kanga Fofana, a griot in Juffure.
-However, Fofana was not a genuine griot, and the head of the Gambian National Archives even wrote a letter to Alex Haley expressing doubts about Fofana's reliability.
-On repeated retellings of the story, Fofana changed key details Haley had relied on for his identification.
+But Fofana was not considered a genuine griot.
+The head of The Gambian National Archives wrote a letter to Haley expressing doubts about Fofana's reliability.
+On repeated retellings of the story, Fofana changed key details that Haley had relied on for his identification.

 In 1981, Donald R. Wright, a historian of the West African slave trade, reported that elders and griots in The Gambia could not provide detailed information on people living before the mid-19th century, but everyone had heard of Kunta Kinte.
-Haley had told his story to so many people that his version of his family history had been assimilated into the oral traditions of The Gambia.
+Haley had told his story to so many people while visiting The Gambia that his version of his family history had been assimilated into the oral traditions of the country.
 Haley had created a case of circular reporting, in which people repeated his words back to him.The Roots of Alex Haley.
 Documentary.
 Directed by James Kent.
 BBC Bookmark, 1996.

 Roots depicted Juffure as a village where people had heard rumors about white men by 1767, but had never met any.
-In reality, Juffure was two miles from James Island, a major trading outpost established by the Royal Africa Company in 1661.
-The King of Barra allowed the Company to establish a fort on the island, on the condition none of his subjects could be purchased without his permission.
-Haley admitted that he had picked the year 1767 as "the time the King's soldiers came" to match his American research.
+In reality, Juffure was two miles from James Island, a major trading outpost established by the British Royal Africa Company in 1661.
+The King of Barra allowed the company to establish a fort on the island, on the condition that none of his subjects could be purchased without his permission.
+Haley admitted that he had picked the year 1767 as "the time the King's soldiers came" in order to match his American research.